 Dip each marshmallow into the melted chocolate and make sure it is completely covered.
-Using a fork, move the marshmallow to a parchment lined baking sheet and allow the chocolate to set, or harden, for a couple hours.
+Using a fork, move the marshmallow to a parchment-lined baking sheet and allow the chocolate to set, or harden, for a couple of hours.
 If you need to move quickly you can also place them in the refrigerator, but I do not recommend placing them in the freezer.

 When you are ready to decorate, prepare your colorful chocolate.
 I used candy melts in green, pink, yellow, white, and blue.
 I melted about 1/4 cup of melts directly in a pastry bag.
 Heat the chocolate melts for about 1 minute then massage the melts around to make sure they are melting evenly.
 You can place the bag back into the microwave in 15-second increments making sure to massage between each heating.